Tishleric/uikitxv2/memory-bank/io-schema.md

 | avg_cpu_delta     | REAL NOT NULL DEFAULT 0.0 | Average CPU utilization delta (%) |
 | avg_memory_delta_mb | REAL NOT NULL DEFAULT 0.0 | Average RSS memory delta in MB |
 | last_updated      | TEXT NOT NULL | ISO 8601 timestamp of the last update to this record |

-## Import Notes (May 5, 2025)
-- All components are imported directly: `from components import Button, ComboBox, etc.`
-- All decorators are imported directly: `from decorators import TraceTime, TraceCloser, etc.`

 # Input/Output Schema